-Removing copyright information from anything is certainly problematic (at least under US law).
+Removing copyright information from anything is certainly problematic (at least under U.S. law).
 Title 17 of the United States code Section 1202 explicitly forbids removal of copyright information.
-Practically, the downside risk may not be that high, but Chapter 12 goes on to talk about civil remedies, statutory damages, and criminal offenses and penalties, all of which make this non-lawyer uncomfortable.
+Practically, the downside risk may not be that high, but Chapter 12 goes on to talk about civil remedies, statutory damages, and criminal offenses and penalties, all of which make this nonlawyer uncomfortable.

 JSON, a very popular component for data interchange, is licensed under the JSON license.
-It is clearly permissive, save for the addition of one short clause: The Software will be used for Good, not Evil.
+It is clearly permissive, save for the addition of one short clause: “The Software will be used for Good, not Evil.”
 And, capitals notwithstanding, Good and Evil are not defined terms.
 Therein lies the problem.
 Permitted use is at best ambiguous.
-Some might argue, for example, that this would preclude use of software by the US federal government these days (kidding).
-It’s sufficiently ambiguous that the Apache Foundation won’t include software, thus licensed, in its projects.
+Some might argue, for example, that this would preclude use of software by the U.S. federal government these days (kidding).
+JSON license limitations are sufficiently ambiguous that the Apache Foundation won’t include software thus licensed in its projects.